bobhablutzel/spwing/README.md

 </p>

-Spwing provides a cross-platform application development framework that merges the wide platform support of Java Swing with the powerful and intuitive programming style of Swing - and adds a few surprises of it's own.
+Spwing provides a cross-platform application development framework that merges the wide platform support of Java Swing with the powerful and intuitive programming style of Spring - and adds a few surprises of it's own.

 NOTE: Spwing is a work in progress.
 Some features are incomplete and could change without